Faux16/crml/wiki/Reference/Controls-and-Packs.md

 ---

-## Effective Control Parameters (Merge / Override)
+## Effective Control Parameters (Merge)

-When multiple sources provide parameters for the same control ID, tools MUST derive “effective” parameters using this precedence order:
+When multiple sources provide parameters for the same control ID, tools MUST derive “effective” parameters using these rules:

-1. Scenario-specific control object (`scenario.controls[]` object fields)
-2. Portfolio control inventory (`portfolio.controls[]` entry)
-3. Control Assessment Pack (`assessments[]` entry)
-4. Control Catalog Pack (no numeric values; metadata only)
+- Portfolio inventory values (if present) SHOULD take precedence over assessment pack values.
+- Scenario control objects are interpreted as **scenario-level applicability factors** that multiply the portfolio/assessment values.

 Normative details:

-- If a scenario reference is a string ID (no object fields), it does not override anything.
+- If a scenario reference is a string ID (no object fields), it applies the portfolio/assessment values as-is.
-- If a scenario reference is an object, any provided fields override lower-precedence sources field-by-field.
+- If a scenario reference is an object, `implementation_effectiveness` and `coverage` are interpreted as multiplicative factors in $[0,1]$.
-- If a control ID is referenced by a scenario and **no portfolio control inventory entry exists**, portfolio validation MUST fail.
+- If a scenario references a control id and no portfolio inventory or assessment provides posture values, portfolio planning/validation MUST fail.

 > Implementation note: today the validator enforces the “scenario controls must exist in portfolio.controls” rule when validating a portfolio that loads scenarios.
 Portfolio-to-pack auto-loading/merging may be implemented by tooling/runtime.